 Interested in Hunting?
 Fishing?
 Not Sure How To Get Started?

-In its second year in Cody, Forever Wild Families has a full class for 2014-2015 and will continue to accept applications for the class of 2015-2016.
-Please contact Tara Hodges at firstname.lastname@example.org for more information about the Forever Wild Families program in the Cody area.
+Please contact Rene Schell at email@example.com for more information about the Forever Wild Families program in the Lander area.

 Please contact Tasha Sorensen at firstname.lastname@example.org for statewide information on the program including volunteer/mentor and partnership/sponsorship opportunities.

-The Forever Wild Families program harnesses the power of family and community to develop new anglers and hunters.
-The program not only introduces people to angling and hunting, it creates lifelong anglers and hunters who understand and support the agency’s work.
+The Forever Wild Families program harnesses the power of family and community to develop new hunters and anglers.
+The program not only introduces people to angling and hunting, it creates lifelong anglers and hunters who understand and support the Wyoming Game and Fish Department’s and our partner organization’s work.

 Forever Wild Families would like to thank the following program partners: